Skip to Content

 Sharing is caring!

-Typically when I cook with maitake mushrooms I roast them and serve toasted with herbs and pasta or as a side dish with some sort of meat.
-I was inspired by a recipe that was on my grocery delivery site and voila I have a new favorite taco.
+I usually roast maitake mushrooms and serve them with herbs and pasta or alongside some meat.
+But this week, I was inspired by a recipe I spotted on my grocery delivery site… and voilà!
+A new favorite taco was born.

-When you cook mistake mushrooms, they will lose their somewhat rubbery texture and start to shred into pieces that are perfect for tacos.
-I cooked them with fresh orange juice and taco seasoning, before adding some date syrup which gives them a little crispiness.
-I serve the flavorful mushrooms on corn tortillas with thinly sliced radishes and pickled red onions along with some rich avocado crema.
+When you cook maitake mushrooms, they lose their slightly rubbery texture and start to shred into pieces that are perfect for tacos.
+I sauté them with fresh orange juice and taco seasoning, then finish with a touch of date syrup for a little crispy sweetness.
+I serve these flavorful mushrooms on corn tortillas with thinly sliced radishes, pickled red onions, and a rich, creamy avocado crema.

 Recipe: Maitake Tacos